ThienHuynhThe/WaveNet/README.md

 The Matlab code and dataset provided here are included in the under-review paper at IEEE Internet of Things Journal

 Thien Huynh-The, Van-Phuc Hoang, Jae-Woo Kim, Minh-Thanh Le, and Ming Zeng, "WaveNet: Towards Waveform Classification in Integrated Radar-Communication Systems with Improved Accuracy and Reduced Complexity," IEEE IoTJ, 2024.

+The dataset can be download on Google Drive (please report if not available)

 If there is any error or need to be discussed, please email to [Thien Huynh-The](https://sites.google.com/site/thienhuynhthe/home) via thienht@hcmute.edu.vn